rick-liyue-huang/Simple-CRM-Fullstack-WebApp/README.md

 The backend parts is built using .Net Core 8, and it connect with the database hosting on the docker. the connection string is in the appsettings.json file.

+The entities in backend are:
+Log, Message, WebApplicationUser, and BaseEntity.

+Dtos are used to transfer data between the client and the server.

 ```json
 "ConnectionStrings": {
     "DefaultConnection": "Server=localhost;Database=crm_database;Trusted_Connection=false;TrustServerCertificate=True;User Id=sa;Password=SQLConnect1;"}